CubicrootXYZ/RemindMe/README.md

 ### API

+⚠️ The documentation currently is only available for `v1` ⚠️

 The bot offers an API.
 It needs to be enabled in the settings where the api key for the "Admin-Authentication" needs to be set.

 The documentation can be found at [cubicrootxyz.github.io/RemindMe/](https://cubicrootxyz.github.io/RemindMe/).